-1) You make an appointment with us by calling or emailing through the Service Request Form just above – we can often do evenings and weekends on relatively short notice.
+1) You make an appointment with us by calling or emailing through the Service Request Form just above – we can sometimes do evenings and weekends on with enough notice.

 2) We can email a copy of our EMF Survey agreement so that you know what to expect as far as guarantees.
 Upon request, this can also include a sanitized sample report with explanations of range.

 3) After meeting with you or your representative on site, then if everything is amenable, you sign the EMF survey agreement which gives us permission to begin.
 If you or another individual who is authorized to sign contracts on your behalf are unable to meet onsite, then the agreement must be signed before departure for site begins.